LuminolT/Cryptographic-Learning/README.md

 # Cryptographic-Learning

-A repository of Luminolt's Crypto Learning Log.
+A repository of Luminolt's Learning Log.

 ## Content